On the properties of the exchange graph of a cluster algebra: Proof of Theorem

-where $M'_+$ is a Laurent monomial.
-We may assume that $B$ does not have zero rows; for the case of nondegenerate $B$ this condition holds trivially, and the geometric type is treated as before.
-Hence, the denominator in the above expression is a nontrivial polynomial, which contradicts the Laurent property.
+where $M'_+$ is a Laurent monomial and the denominator is a nontrivial polynomial, which contradicts the Laurent property.
 To handle the case of a positive exponent $k>0$ we write $\dot x=M_+^{-1}\ddot x$ and proceed in a similar way using the variable $x_i''$ that replaces $x_i$ in the cluster adjacent to $\ddot\x$ in the corresponding direction.
 We thus obtained that $M_+$ is a constant.
 It is an easy exercise to prove that the constant is equal to 1.
 The case of $M_-$ is handled similarly.